Fast. Cheap. Fun.

 Plan on attending your first autoslalom with the WSCC?
 For more information on how to register, please see our step-by-step Registration Guide.

-This applies to autoslalom race events only and does not reflect pricing for special events such Schools and Club Events.
+This applies to autoslalom race events only.
 All pricing will be detailed on the event page on MSR.

 For our regular events at St. Andrew’s Airport this our normal schedule.
 Please note that Fun Run Days, Test & Tune Days, Schools and our events at Gimli Motorsports Park have different schedules, however, you can find those details at MSR when the event is posted.